LIT-Protocol/js-sdk-pr-56-cosmos-signer/README.md

 # PKPCosmos Signer

-Similar to PKP-Ethers, this is a package that modified the ["DirectSecp256k1HdWallet"](https://github.com/cosmos/cosmjs/blob/main/packages/proto-signing/src/directsecp256k1wallet.ts) class from [@cosmjs/proto-signing](https://github.com/cosmos/cosmjs/tree/main/packages/proto-signing).
+This is a package that modified the ["DirectSecp256k1HdWallet"](https://github.com/cosmos/cosmjs/blob/main/packages/proto-signing/src/directsecp256k1wallet.ts) class from [@cosmjs/proto-signing](https://github.com/cosmos/cosmjs/tree/main/packages/proto-signing).
 The class extends the PKPBaseWallet class and implements the [OfflineDirectSigner](https://github.com/cosmos/cosmjs/blob/main/packages/proto-signing/src/signer.ts) interface, enabling it to use PKP for signing.
 The class handles the creation of a Cosmos wallet and signing transactions with the wallet.

 # Demo/Test

 You will first need to edit the `config.sample.json` file.

 ```json
 {